 Touch literally kept partners on the same page after the baby arrived and built emotional connection.
 Field’s recommendations are a central part of workshops that focus on maintaining intimacy and reducing conflict among parents who had just had a baby.

-Furthermore we now know, affection, massage, cuddling, and other forms of intimate touch are also events that stimulate the secretion of oxytocin in both men and women.
+Furthermore we now know, affection, massage, cuddling, and other forms of intimate touch are also events that stimulate the secretion of oxytocin in us.
 Oxytocin is a hormone that builds trust and makes use feel secure and safe with our partner.

 3. Build Trust By Avoiding Me Vs. Them